Avinash-Tamarapalli/Analyze/README.md

 - **Python**: Contains exploratory data analysis projects [categorized by dataset].
 - **SQL**: Contains data analysis projects using sql and a combination with python and other tools [categorized by dataset].
+- **Excel**: Contains data analysis projects using Excel and a combination with other tools [categorized by dataset].

 ---